RealManRobot/rm_robot/README.md

 # RealMan Robot

 * This repository provides ROS support for [RealMan robots](http://www.realman-robotics.com/).
-This repository holds source code for `melodic`.
+This repository holds source code for `melodic、noetic`.

 ### Installation from Source
 ---